 Hound hugs a day can Improve Your Physical Health

-Hugging your hound Helps to Relieve Anxiety Depression and other mental health issues
+Hugging your hound Helps to Relieve Anxiety, Depression and other mental health issues.

 Cuddling with your fuzzy cutie can help with your pet’s health.

-Hugging your hound helps with their jealousy
+Hugging your hound helps with their jealousy.

 A study at UCSD claims that your dog can genuinely get jealous.
 When they see you cuddle another dog or display affection, they can get jealous of your love!
-Hugging them regularly reminds them that they’re important to you.
+Hugging them regularly reminds them that they’re essential to you.

 Remember that your dog has preferences too!

 Each dog has different needs when it comes to contact.
 Make sure that the cuddles you’re giving are ones they want to get.
-Look for signs that they don’t enjoy the hugs or cuddles such as getting stuck, signs of anxiety, avoiding eye contact, whining, barking, yawning, ears down and back, Squirming or trying to get away, which are all signs that they want their space.
-If your dog doesn’t care for hugs, try belly rubs, or back scratches or just a hand on their head instead.
+Look for signs that they don’t enjoy the hugs or cuddles, such as getting stuck, symptoms of anxiety, avoiding eye contact, whining, barking, yawning, ears down and back, Squirming or trying to get away, which are all signs that they want their space.
+If your dog doesn’t care for hugs, try belly rubs, back scratches or just a hand on their head instead.

 Dog Themed Music